palomachain/paloma.py/README.md

 # Usage Examples

-Terra SDK can help you read block data, sign and send transactions, deploy and interact with contracts, and many more.
+Paloma SDK can help you read block data, sign and send transactions, deploy and interact with contracts, and many more.
 The following examples are provided to help you get started.
-Use cases and functionalities of the Terra SDK are not limited to the following examples and can be found in full <a href="https://paloma-money.github.io/paloma.py/index.html">here</a>.
+Use cases and functionalities of the Paloma SDK are not limited to the following examples and can be found in full <a href="https://paloma-money.github.io/paloma.py/index.html">here</a>.

-In order to interact with the Terra blockchain, you'll need a connection to a Terra node.
-This can be done through setting up an LCDClient (The LCDClient is an object representing an HTTP connection to a Terra LCD node.):
+In order to interact with the Paloma blockchain, you'll need a connection to a Paloma node.
+This can be done through setting up an LCDClient (The LCDClient is an object representing an HTTP connection to a Paloma LCD node.):

 ```
 >>> from paloma_sdk.client.lcd import LCDClient